Hoya serpens

 Hoya serpens is a small trailing vine found in the Himalayas and surrounding areas.

+Description

 It has small round leaves that are 1.5 to 2 cm long.
 The leaves are dark green, hairy, and have grey spots intermittently dispersed.

 The flowers produced are extremely fuzzy with a light green corolla and a white corona with a bit of pink towards the center of the flower, with finally a yellow center.
 The flowers last about a week, and unlike other Hoyas, produce very little nectar.
 Additionally, the flowers produce a sweet fragrance.

+Taxonomy

 It was first discovered and published by Joseph Dalton Hooker in 1883.